The Thick of It: In the Loop

-In May 2008, the BBC issued a press release stating that filming had commenced on a feature-length adaptation named In the Loop starring Tom Hollander, James Gandolfini, Chris Addison, Peter Capaldi, Gina McKee and Steve Coogan.
+In May 2008, the BBC issued a press release stating that filming had commenced on a feature-length adaptation named In the Loop starring Peter Capaldi, Tom Hollander, James Gandolfini, Anna Chlumsky, Chris Addison, Gina McKee and Steve Coogan.
 The film followed the plight of the International Development minister as an inadvertent comment in an interview leads to him being used as a puppet by the president of the United States and the prime minister who are looking to launch a war in the Middle East.
 The film follows the officials and advisers in their behind-the-scenes efforts either to promote the war or prevent it.

-Although many of the TV series cast returned, the only actual returning characters are Malcolm Tucker, Jamie McDonald and Sam Cassidy, with series regulars Chris Addison, James Smith, Joanna Scanlan, Alex MacQueen, Olivia Poulet, Eve Matheson and Will Smith playing new characters altogether.
-The film premiered in the US at the 2009 Sundance Film Festival and in the UK at the 2009 Glasgow Film Festival.
+Although many of the TV series cast returned, the only actual returning characters are Malcolm Tucker, Jamie McDonald and Sam Cassidy, with series regulars Chris Addison, James Smith, Joanna Scanlan, Alex MacQueen, Olivia Poulet, Eve Matheson and Will Smith playing wholly new characters altogether.
+The film premiered in the U.S. at the 2009 Sundance Film Festival and in the UK at the 2009 Glasgow Film Festival.
 It was released on 17 April 2009 in the United Kingdom.
 In The Loop was nominated for an Academy Award for Best Adapted Screenplay in 2010.
 Several cast members later played similar roles in Veep.

-U.S. remake (2007)
+American remake (2007)

 On 27 October 2006, it was announced that The Thick of It would be adapted for American television, focusing on the daily lives of a low-level member of the United States Congress and his staff.
 Arrested Development creator Mitch Hurwitz would be the executive producer, along with Iannucci and Richard Day.
 The pilot was directed by Christopher Guest, and produced by Sony Pictures and BBC Worldwide.
-The cast included John Michael Higgins, Oliver Platt, Michael McKean, Alex Borstein, and Wayne Wilderson.
+The cast included John Michael Higgins, Oliver Platt, Henry Winkler, Michael McKean, Alex Borstein and Wayne Wilderson.

 ABC did not pick up the show for its 2007 Autumn schedule.
 Iannucci distanced himself from the pilot, saying: "It was terrible ... they took the idea and chucked out all the style.
 It was all conventionally shot and there was no improvisation or swearing.
 It didn't get picked up, thank God."
-Other networks including HBO, Showtime, and NBC expressed interest in the show, and in April 2009, Iannucci re-entered talks with HBO over the possibility of an American adaptation.
+Other networks including HBO, Showtime and NBC expressed interest in the show, and in April 2009, Iannucci re-entered talks with HBO over the possibility of an American adaptation.